Gauff Fights Back To Set Up Beijing Final Against Muchova - UrduPoint

 Gauff Fights Back To Set Up Beijing Final Against Muchova

+Coco Gauff fought back from a set down to reach the China Open final on Saturday and set up a showdown with party-pooper Karolina Muchova

-Beijing, (APP - UrduPoint / Pakistan Point News - 5th Oct, 2024) Coco Gauff fought back from a set down to battle into the China Open final on Saturday setting up a showdown with party-pooper Karolina Muchova.
+Beijing, (APP - UrduPoint / Pakistan Point News - 5th Oct, 2024) Coco Gauff fought back from a set down to reach the China Open final on Saturday and set up a showdown with party-pooper Karolina Muchova.

 The American former US Open champion beat Spain's Paula Badosa 4-6, 6-4, 6-2 to close on an eighth title.